-Licensure of physical therapists and physical therapist assistants is necessary in Michigan under PA 368 of 1978.
-The rules supply the conditions and requirements for education, examinations, training, licenses, and professional development requirements for physical therapists and physical therapist assistants.
+Licensure of Behavior Analysts and Assistant Behavior Analysts is necessary in Michigan under PA 403 of 2016.
+The rules supply the conditions and requirements for licensure, relicensure, and renewal for behavior analysts and assistant behavior analysts.

-When compared to other Great Lakes states (Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin), Michigan's licensure requirements are similar.
-All seven of the other Great Lakes states have rules regulating the practice of physical therapy.
+When compared to other Great Lakes states (Illinois, Indiana, Minnesota, New York, Ohio, Pennsylvania, and Wisconsin), Michigan's licensure requirements are like those states that mandate licensure for the practice of applied behavior analysis.
+Three of the other Great Lakes states have rules regulating the practice of applied behavior analysis.